Education (EDUC)

 Restrictions: Students with a class of First Year may not enroll.

-This course challenges students to consider their beliefs and experiences related to behavior and assessment; grapple with myths and misconceptions about education and psychology; and actively compare such beliefs and myths with theory and research-based practices in educational psychology.
-Students will consider several questions related to examining the truth theme, such as: What influences behavior, and how do we motivate productive behaviors and establish engaged and equitable environments?
-In what ways can assessment become meaningful?
+This course challenges students to consider their beliefs and experiences related to student learning and assessment.
+Students will consider several questions related to examining the truth theme, such as: What influences learning?
+How can teachers do to motivate productive behaviors?
+What is the purpose of assessment?
+How can teachers make assessment meaningful?
 How can we interpret, collect, and use data and statistics to improve learning and behavior?
 In this course, students will actively learn, apply, and integrate theory to inform their practices as future educators, psychologists, practitioners, policy makers, learners, and citizens.

 Equivalent courses: EDUC 310